 SCCG Wins at 2024 LGNSW Excellence in the Environment Awards!

-/in Uncategorised /by SCCG AdminThe SCCG are proud to announce that it as been awarded Winner in Division D for the Communication, Education, and Empowerment category at the 2024 Local Government NSW Excellence in the Environment Awards!
+/in Uncategorised /by SCCG AdminThe SCCG is proud to announce that it has been awarded Winner in Division D for the Communication, Education, and Empowerment category at the 2024 Local Government NSW Excellence in the Environment Awards!

 Our Little Penguin Education Video, developed with Northern Beaches Council, NPWS, TfNSW, and local penguin wardens, highlights the threats faced by Manly’s endangered Little Penguins from boat strikes and seagrass damage.
 The project empowers the boating community to take action, contributing to the protection of marine biodiversity.